Field Note · Operating Economics

 Chapter 01 of 03

 Skip chapter introThe headlines tend to focus on development speed: AI lets one person build what used to require a team.
 Features ship in days instead of months.
 That is true, and the implications for product development are significant.
-But it is not the main story.
+But the main story is elsewhere.

-What AI has done to the economics of PF TECH is an operating model story, not primarily a development story.
+What AI has done to the economics of PF TECH is an operating model story that reaches well past development.
 The compression extends across every function a business needs to run, and the cumulative effect of that compression is structural rather than incremental.

 Here is what those budget lines look like in 2025: